elastic/elasticsearch/CONTRIBUTING.md

    3. Check the "+" under "Configuration file"
    4. Set "Description" to "Elasticsearch" (or whatever you want)
    5. Select "Use a local Checkstyle file"
-   6. For the "File", navigate to `build/checkstyle_ide.xml`
+   6. For the "File", enter `checkstyle_ide.xml`
    7. Tick "Store relative to project location"
-   8. Click "Next"
-   9. The Checkstyle config file contains the variable `config_loc`, and IntelliJ will ask for a value.
-Fill in `buildSrc/src/main/resources`.
-      This allows the config file to reference the exclusions file in that directory.
-   10. Click "Next", then "Finish".
+   8. Click "Next", then "Finish".
-   11. Click the box next to the new configuration to make it "Active".
+   9. Click the box next to the new configuration to make it "Active".
 Without doing this, you'll have to explicitly choose the "Elasticsearch" configuration in the Checkstyle tool window and run the check manually.
 You can still do this with an active config.
-   12. Click "OK" to apply the new preferences
+   10. Click "OK" to apply the new preferences

 #### Formatting